 Does it look like your baby will be cutting their first tooth soon?
-Are you noticing a change in their temperament and wondering what else you can expect to happen?

 Nothing can fill a mom with so much sadness and happiness simultaneously as seeing their baby reach that milestone of getting their first tooth.
 It makes you excited to reach the next stage of their development, but it also breaks your heart knowing you won’t see that toothless grin ever again.